announce/lol-wasd/README.md

 ## Overview

+Hello, oddballs!
-This project hosts a set of config settings to play **League of Legends** with [WASD](https://www.leagueoflegends.com/en-gb/news/dev/dev-wasd-controls-are-on-the-way/) for those who want to use a D-pad on macOS.
+This project provides a set of config settings as a reference for those who want to play **League of Legends** on macOS using a D-pad with [the WASD keybinding](https://www.leagueoflegends.com/en-gb/news/dev/dev-wasd-controls-are-on-the-way/).

 Supported Device: